OriontDev/Coding-Diary/C-Language/Journal/January2025.md

 - **Today I learned:**
   - The basics of binary search in C.
   - How binary search works.
-  - How to use Struct datatype and assigning value to its variables.
+  - How to use `struct` datatype and assigning value to its variables.
+  - Finished my first project, a simple calculator.